Creative Commons License 2023 Volume 10 Issue 1

 UTCG: Untreated Control Group; STCG: Solvent Treated Control Group; ZTG: Zingiberene Treated Group.

-The shell ratio of the cocoon (deflossed) spun by the fifth instar larval stages of the silkworm, Bombyx mori (L) [Race: (CSR6 x CSR26) x CSR2 x CSR27)] of the zingiberene (through methanol) treated group was found recoded 29.061 with significant improvement (Table 1 and Figure 4).
+The shell ratio of the cocoon (deflossed) spun by the fifth instar larval stages of the silkworm, Bombyx mori [Race: (CSR6 x CSR26) x CSR2 x CSR27)] of the zingiberene (through methanol) treated group was found recorded 29.061 with significant improvement (Table 1 and Figure 4).

 The denier scale of textile fiber is designed for the determination of physical quality.
-The denier scale of of silk filament reeled from the cocoon (with floss) spun by the fifth instar larval stages of the silkworm, Bombyx mori (L) [Race: (CSR6 x CSR26) x CSR2 x CSR27)] of the untreated control group and solvent (methanol) treated group was found recoded 3.226 and 3.226 respectively.
-The denier scale of silk filament reeled from the cocoon (with floss) spun by the fifth instar larval stages of the silkworm, Bombyx mori (L) [Race: (CSR6 x CSR26) x CSR2 x CSR27)] of the zingiberene (through methanol) treated group was found recoded 5.045 with significant improvement (Table 1 and Figure 5).
+The denier scale of silk filament reeled from the cocoon (with floss) spun by the fifth instar larval stages of the silkworm, Bombyx mori [Race: (CSR6 x CSR26) x CSR2 x CSR27)] of the untreated control group and solvent (methanol) treated group was found recorded 3.226 and 3.226, respectively.
+The denier scale of silk filament reeled from the cocoon (with floss) spun by the fifth instar larval stages of the silkworm, Bombyx mori [Race: (CSR6 x CSR26) x CSR2 x CSR27)] of the zingiberene (through methanol) treated group was found recorded 5.045 with significant improvement (Table 1 and Figure 5).

-The silk cocoon spun by the mature fifth instared larval stage of the silkworm, Bombyx mori (L) is foremost and significant feature in sericulture [32-35].
-The silk cocoon is the sole source for commercial silk fiber.
-Most of the compounds of “terpene” category utilized for treating (for topical application to) the larval stages of silkworm are mimicking the working mechanism of natural insect the Juvenoids.
-The significant increase (21.645 percentage) in the age of fifth instar larval stage in present attempt is sufficient to label the zingiberene as “Juvenoid compound”.
-For the fortification of the concept, further studies (on effect of zingiberene on chitin deposition in insect larval stages) are essential.
+The silk cocoon spun by the mature fifth instared larval stage of the silkworm, Bombyx mori is the foremost and significant feature in sericulture [32-34].
+The silk cocoon is the sole source of commercial silk fiber.
+Most of the compounds of the “terpene” category utilized for treating (for topical application to) the larval stages of silkworms mimic the working mechanism of natural insects the Juvenoids.
+The significant increase (21.645%) in the age of the fifth instar larval stage in the present attempt is sufficient to label the zingiberene as a “Juvenoid compound”.
+For the fortification of the concept, further studies (on the effect of zingiberene on chitin deposition in insect larval stages) are essential.

 CONCLUSION